xbabalov/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

    ```

 1. If the start fails, read the logs carefully to continue troubleshooting.

+Alternatively, you can run the `podman machine reset` command, and [create a new machine](/docs/podman/creating-a-podman-machine) using the Podman Desktop UI.

 ## Podman Desktop fails to list images or containers